Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Introduction

 \subsection{Research gap}

-Prior work has already shown that post-quantum authentication in TLS can introduce substantial overhead and that certificate-related effects matter in practice \cite{sikeridis2020}.
-Other studies have explored mixed certificate chains as a transition strategy, making clear that heterogeneous hierarchies deserve direct analysis rather than being treated as incidental migration debris \cite{paul2021mixed}.
-More recent evaluation frameworks have broadened the measurement space further by covering classical, hybrid, and pure post-quantum TLS configurations in controlled settings \cite{montenegro2025framework}.
+Prior work has shown that post-quantum authentication in TLS can introduce substantial overhead and that certificate-related effects matter in practice \cite{sikeridis2020}.
+Other studies have explored mixed certificate chains as a transition strategy, making clear that heterogeneous hierarchies deserve direct analysis rather than incidental treatment as migration artifacts \cite{paul2021mixed}.
+More recent evaluation frameworks have expanded the measurement space by covering classical, hybrid, and pure post-quantum TLS configurations in controlled settings \cite{montenegro2025framework}.

-What remains less studied is a placement-centered question.
+The placement-centered question remains less studied.
 Existing work has often emphasized primitive-level overhead, certificate-size growth, hybrid key exchange, or aggregate TLS performance under post-quantum integration.
-Comparatively less attention has been given to how the position of a signature family within the certificate hierarchy shapes the effective chain observed during the handshake, the burden visible in the live authentication path, and the distribution of cryptographic work across client and server.
+The position of a signature family within the certificate hierarchy has received comparatively less attention, even though it shapes the effective chain observed during the handshake, the burden visible in the live authentication path, and the distribution of cryptographic work across client and server.

 Hierarchy position affects which certificates are exposed, which signatures are processed in the interactive path, and where the dominant cryptographic cost is paid.
-A transition study that ignores placement can easily flatten distinct operational regimes into a single configuration-level comparison.
+A transition study that ignores placement can flatten distinct operational regimes into a single configuration-level comparison.